Rupert is a prolific author who has been creating engaging literature since 2002.

 Author - Herpetologist - Conservationist

-Growing up in the vibrant landscapes of Kenya and Malawi, I was immersed in rich experiences that shaped my love for the continent and its nature.
+Growing up in the vibrant landscapes of Kenya and Malawi, I was immersed in rich experiences that shaped my love and appreciation for the continent, its nature and its people.

 Since becoming an author in 2002, I have dedicated my work to sharing these experiences and advocating for snake conservation rather than indiscriminate extermination.

-I am a staunch campaigner against habitat destruction and wildlife trafficking.
+I am a staunch campaigner against habitat destruction, the illegal wildlife trade and the damage we are doing to the environment.

 Books